-If you read my last column you know that while calories count, however, don’t count calories.
+If you read my last column, you know that even though calories count, don’t count calories.
 Doing so becomes a distraction and leads us to believe the quality of calories doesn’t matter.
 Nothing could be farther from the truth — 100 calories of avocado and 100 calories of pretzels are not created equal.
 They have drastically different effects on our metabolism and our health — one encourages fat storage and weight gain and promotes chronic disease, while the other supports fat burning and weight loss and helps prevent illness.

 Yes, a calorie is a calorie.
 It’s a unit of measure; no different than a gallon of a gas is a gallon of gas.
 However, the type of gas you put in the gas tank can determine, for the most part, how well your car’s engine runs and how long it lasts.
 Similarly, the quality of the calories you eat can affect how good you feel and how well and long you live.

 Sensational headlines and health zealots capitalizing on Americans’ desperate need to rein in their expanding girths and extend their lives have us believing the solution to the obesity epidemic and the recipe for eternal life is eschewing one particular nutrient or overindulging in another.
 Thirty years ago, fat was the villain; today it’s carbs.
 Protein of all types has made a comeback and according to the NY Times, “Butter is Back.”
 (For the record, no it’s not!)

 Juice and soup cleanses are all the rage and, if you believe what you hear on TV or read on the internet, coconut oil speeds up the metabolism, jellyfish protein keeps the mind sharp, and green coffee bean extract shrinks the waistline.
 Really?
 If only it were this simple.
 Save your time and money – there is no fad diet, miracle pill, or magic bullet for weight loss or long life.